salimp2009/feedback-app/README.md

+# Feedback-App
+This is one of my React learning project.
+It is SPA; Single page application
+There will more projects :)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).